CrisCanonDev/Data-Analysis-Portfolio/README.md

 ### Data Sources

-Laid Offs data: The primary dataset used for this analysis is the "laidoffs.csv" file, containing detailed information about when a company laid off several employees on a particular date.
+Laid Offs data: The primary dataset used for this analysis is the "layoffs.csv" file, containing detailed information about when a company laid off several employees on a particular date.

 ### Tools